nelci592/reporting-docs/designing-reports/connecting-to-data/data-items/grouping-data-/how-to-add-groups-to-table-item-and-crosstab-item.md

 A new details group is added as a child group in the Grouping pane in the
       [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%}),
-      and the new group displays the details group icon.Edit a row or column group in a Table data item using Report Designer
+      and the new group displays the details group icon.

+##Edit a row or column group in a Table data item using Report Designer

 1. In the __Report Designer__, select the Table data item.
 The Grouping pane in the [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%})